prajolshrestha/thesis_src/README.md

     |                  #                                                  └──> voronoi_seed_ridge_circle
     |                  #                                                  └──> voronoi_seed_ridge_ellipse
     |                  #                     └──> verify_annotation.py # To do a visual inspection by overlaying extracted mask and original crop
+    |                  #
+    ├── utils/ # training notebook for stardist and evaluation notebook for cellpose
+    |
 ```

 ## Follow the steps below to set up the necessary environments and check GPU configurations: